COURSE

 REAL WAR CRIMINALS

 The outbreak of war forced Baehler to return to engineering.
 While managing a hydroelectric power plant in Corrèze, he was arrested by the Vichy regime for his activities and sent back to Zurich.
 There, he found a job at Elektrobank, a company that finances and plans hydroelectric projects around the world.
-Baehler also continued to write articles and founded a publishing house that published antitrust manifestos on topics such as the electrical and insurance industries and the complicity of German companies supporting the Nazi regime.
+Baehler also continued to write articles and founded a publishing house that produced antitrust manifestos on topics such as the electrical and insurance industries, as well as the complicity of German companies supporting the Nazi regime.
 During his time in both France and East Germany, Baehler's research was published in the journals and newspapers of left-wing governments.

-Common concerns in Baehler's work include the concentration of power in the hands of a small number of people and the transfer of this power through family ties.
-It also includes the tendency towards monopolization in different industrial sectors and the oligarchic overlap of corporate and political power.
-Baehler was trying to unmask the intertwining of sectors through finance and the power of the resulting relationships.
-He saw that capitalism was no longer a free market system; the state had become an economic instrument, and the world economy was an interlocking network of capitalist states experiencing different degrees of monopoly.
+Common themes in Baehler's work include the concentration of power in the hands of a small group and the transfer of this power through family ties.
+His work also addresses the tendency toward monopolization in various industrial sectors and the oligarchic overlap of corporate and political power.
+Baehler aimed to expose the intertwining of sectors through finance and the power that arises from these relationships.
+He saw that capitalism was no longer a free-market system; the state had become an economic instrument, and the world economy had become an interconnected network of capitalist states, each experiencing varying degrees of monopoly.

 HIDDEN LINES